SamZing777/foodie/README.md

 # foodie
-A Food Order Application written in React Native
+A Food Order Application written in React Native and Python Django